-Definition of Special Educational Needs (SEN) taken from section 20 of the Children and Families is to ascertain what action the school may need to take, not to fit a child into a category.
+At Torridon Primary School, we recognise the importance of early identification and intervention and aim to identify children's Special Educational Needs as early as possible.
+The purpose of identification is to ascertain what action the school may need to take in order to support the child to make the best possible progress.
 As part of this process the needs of the whole child will be considered, not just their Special Educational Needs.
+Where needed, external advice may be sought to support with the identification of need.